dartmouth-cs98/artificien_python_library/README.md

 # Artificien Library

+This documetation talks about how to use the Artificien Library, a custom python library that allows data scientists to train AI/ML models using the industry standard [Pytorch](https://pytorch.org/) and train them on the datasets they've purchased access to.
 This library enables the authenticated data scientist to build models for federated learning on the artificien platform and train them on specific datasets.
 The following is a basic use guide.
-For more step-by-step documentation, refer to the tutorials in the `artificien_experimental` repository under `deploymentExamples` folder.
-For security reasons, Artificien Library can currently only be run in Artificien's Jupyter Environment.
-Go to [Artificien](www.artificien.com) for more information.
+For more step-by-step documentation, refer to the tutorials in the [Artificien Tutorials Repository](https://github.com/dartmouth-cs98/artificien_tutorials) or the Tutorials page on Artificien site.
+Note, for security reasons, Artificien Library can currently only be run in Artificien's Jupyter Environment.
+When you navigate [Artificien](www.artificien.com) to models and click "create new model", you'll be taken to the Artificien Jupyter platform.
+Here, you can develop your own custom models to train on datasets you've purchased in the marketplace.

+**Note when developing on the Artificien Jupyterhub, skip the installation step**

 ## Installation